SR Solar Reflective Coating

 The following work was completed on a sunny Summer afternoon and took 3 hours to complete.
 Painted area measures 4m x 4m (13 ft x 13 ft.) for a total area of 16m2 (172 sq ft.).
 Primer was applied followed by 3 coats of roVa Shield SR Solar Reflectance Coating.
+Total of 3.4 gallons were used.
 Under hot and dry weather conditions, dry time may be shorter than the recommended figures in TDS.

 Go directly to each section by clicking on the index:

 Pick a nice sunny day with relatively low humidity so coatings may dry fast.

 Before applying the primer, sweep and clean the roof floor so it’s clear of any debris.

 Primer is applied as a preparation step so that roVa Shield SR may adhere better to the rough concrete roof surface.

 When applying the 1st coat, make sure to mix the pale with a mixing rod so that the contents are well dispersed.

 Be sure to mix thoroughly so that the whole pale is evenly mixed and the viscosity has gone down to a more creamier form.
 You can store the mixing rod in a ziploc or vinyl bag for use later in the day.